 - Automatically formats and creates partitions in disk

-- Can create a bootable disk along with antivirus rescue disk on a single USB drive
+- Can create a bootable disk along with an antivirus rescue disk on a single USB drive

 - Simple and clear Interface

 This is another free tool for bootable Live USB creation.
-It has a collection of pre-defined distributions and system utilities similar to Universal USB installer but the size of the collection is much small compared to UUI.
-You can download the software for windows, Linux and Mac. (separate files for each OS).
+It has a collection of pre-defined distributions and system utilities similar to the Universal USB installer but the size of the collection is much small compared to UUI.
+You can download the software for Windows, Linux, and Mac. (separate files for each OS).

-- The option of selecting a distribution from their database (online download) and upload the ISO file from the local
+- The option of selecting a distribution from their database (online download) and uploading the ISO file from the local

 - Creation of only Linux and related distributions.